 Let Our Team Help You File a Successful Application

 If you or your spouse are pursuing a marriage-based green card, you will need to be fully prepared to prove to USCIS that your marriage is bona fide.
 Gambacorta Law can help you accomplish this goal.
 We are well aware of the red flags that may lead to a green card denial, and we can help you steer clear of these issues and gather overwhelming evidence of your marriage’s validity.
-When your family’s future is at stake, put a legal team with decades of combined experience on your side.
+When your family’s future is at stake, put a immigration attorneys with decades of combined experience on your side.